10 Best Petiscos in Lisbon: Must-Try Portuguese Small Plates

 The most typical—and exciting—version is chouriço assado: a whole sausage that’s placed atop a clay dish and set on fire right before your eyes.
 It’s usually sliced part of the way through beforehand, so once the flames die down you can easily break off small pieces to eat.

-Tasca do Chico (Rua Diário de Notícias, 39 1200-141) is a classic spot in Bairro Alto for chouriço assado and nightly fado performances.
+📍 Where to Find It: We highly recommend checking out Tasca do Chico (Rua Diário de Notícias, 39 1200-141), as it’s a classic spot in Bairro Alto for chouriço assado and nightly fado performances.

 a wooden board with a plate of flaming sausage